TomSB1423/Obsidian-Darkside20k/Meeting 1,11,21.md

-What is the aim of creating a catalogue of muon interactions?
+What is the aim of creating a cataloge of muon interactions?
 - For the interim report, mention examples of the interactions between muons and argon
 - only really interested in products that are long lived
 	- these could decay later and then decay producing a light flash, seemingly out of no where